Eman134/Eman134/README.md

 ### 🧐 More About Me:

 - 🔭 &nbsp; I’m currently working on js projects
-- 🌱 &nbsp; I'am currently improving my knowledge in js;
+- 🌱 &nbsp; I'am currently learning Golang;
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/Eman134?tab=repositories)
 - 🎨 &nbsp; Using [this svg](https://storyset.com/illustration/javascript-frameworks/amico) 👉
 - 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/kaykeeman/)